The Riley Park Farmers Market is a year-round weekly market that takes place by Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.

 Formerly called the Nat Bailey Farmers Market, the Riley Park Farmers Market is an old and well-loved market with a new name.

-The size of the market size varies by the season though, and its location shifts to the park across the street in the summer and then back to the Nat Bailey parking lot in winter during the non-professional-baseball season.
+The size of the market size varies by the season, and its location shifts to the park across the street in the summer and then grows and spreads to the Nat Bailey parking lot in winter during the non-professional-baseball season.

 Riley Park Hours and Location